UC-Course-LU/Assignment1/README.md

 The repository must be pushed to the GitHub classroom before **October 5th, at 23:55**.
 The code must run without issues after we create the development container.
 This means that any pip packages that are required to run your notebook must be included in the *"requirements.txt"* file.

 Follow these steps to make sure all pip dependencies are correctly included:
-- Make sure VS Code is running within the development container (see last step at *"Installation"*).
+- Make sure VS Code is running within the development container (see next to last step at *"Installation"*).
 - Open the VS Code integrated terminal (Ctrl+`).
 - Execute: `pip freeze > requirements.txt`.
     - `pip freeze` will print all currently installed pip packages with their version number pinned. `> requirements.txt` will redirect the output to a file (in this case *"requirements.txt"*).